Nikola Kavaja

 Nikola Kavaja (Никола Каваја; 3 October 1932 – 10 November 2008) was a Serbian anti-communist dissident and terrorist.
-Known as the "Tito Hunter", due to his repeated assassination attempts on Yugoslav President Josip Broz Tito.
+He became known as the "Tito Hunter", due to his repeated assassination attempts on Yugoslav President Josip Broz Tito.
 Kavaja served 18 years in prison in the United States for the hijacking of American Airlines Flight 293.

 Life

 Origin and youth

 Kavaja was born in 1932, in Peć, Zeta Banovina, Kingdom of Yugoslavia, to gendarmerie father Mitar Kavaja and mother Milja (née Čađenović).
 Mitar, as a member of the gendarmery, fought numerous times with kachaks (Albanian brigands).
 Nikola's paternal grandfather was a perjanik (personal guard) of King Nikola I of Montenegro.

 He was brought up in Peć.
 In April 1941, Nazi Germany invaded and occupied Yugoslavia and his family was split up and sent to different prison camps in Albania.
 In 1944 he returned to Peć to find his family.
 By his own account, he killed someone for the first time in his life that year when he pushed a wounded German soldier into a well.